space-cadet/yt-mcp/README.md

 - Always keep your API key secure and never commit it to version control systems
 - Manage your API key through environment variables or configuration files
 - Set usage limits for your API key to prevent unauthorized use

+## Attribution

+This project is forked from [youtube-data-mcp-server](https://github.com/icraft2170/youtube-data-mcp-server) by [icraft2170](https://github.com/icraft2170).
+Special thanks to the original author for creating the foundation of this YouTube MCP server implementation.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.